MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> The best dreams happen when you're awake.
+> 20 percent of your activities will account for 80 percent of your results.
-> -- Cherie Gilderbloom
+> -- Brian Tracy